ngnos/ngnos-build/data/build-flavors/README.md

-# VyOS build flavors
+# ngNOS build flavors

-VyOS supports multiple different hardware and virtual platforms.
+ngNOS supports multiple different hardware and virtual platforms.
 Those platforms often need custom packages and may require custom configs.
 To make maintenance of existing flavors simpler and to allow everyone to make and maintain their own flavors,